Cholula, Puebla: Churches

 It is said that the city of Cholula has 365 churches, either one for each day of the year or one for each pre-Hispanic temple that used to be there.
-In reality, there are only thirty seven churches; 159, if all the small chapels including those on local haciendas and ranches are counted.
+In reality, there are only 37 churches; or 159, if all the small chapels including those on local haciendas and ranches are counted.
 One legend states that the first chapel to be built in Cholula was in the San Miguelito neighborhood on what is now the outskirts of the city.
 It was the first structure with a red tile roof, and it was dedicated to the Archangel Michael.
 It is said to have contained an image of the angel, which contained inside a small demon tied to a post.
 As people venerated the image of the archangel, they also acknowledged the demon, in case the angel decided not to hear their pleas.
 This eventually gave the chapel an evil reputation as more came to ask for favors from the demon, favors that one would not ask of a saint or angel.
 The demon began to be blamed for misfortunes that befell in the area, as, the legend said, when they occurred, the demon image would be found untied.
 Eventually, the image of the archangel with the demon inside was taken away and eventually disappeared.

 The architectural styles of these churches vary from Gothic to Renaissance to Churrigueresque and Neoclassical, with many mixing elements of two or more.
 A number also have Talavera tile as a decorative feature, which is common in Puebla.
 A few have intricate stucco work done by indigenous hands.
 These churches together contain more than 300 works of art from the 16th to 19th centuries, which have a total value of millions of dollars.
 Increases in the theft of religious art have led to a number of measures being taken to protect them.
 Over a decade ago, churches were routinely open during the week, but now many are not.
 When they are open, many have at least one guard on duty, or in the case of the Nuestra Señora de los Remedios church, video surveillance.
 Some churches put replicas of the works on display, such as in the friary of San Gabriel.
 Some do not permit photographs or video of the church interiors.